Research Training: Knowledge & intellectual abilities

 Facilitator: Andy Edwards-Jones

-Applicability: This session is not an introduction to NVivo.
+Applicability: this session is not an introduction to NVivo.
 It is aimed at research students and staff that have completed the NVivo introductory training workshops or have some working experience of the application, but would benefit from further guidance while progressing their own research work.
-Participants are encouraged to bring their own research data ready to import into NVivo, or a copy of an existing NVivo project or a laptop with an NVivo project already loaded.
+Participants are encouraged to bring their own laptops with research data previously uploaded or ready to import into NVivo.
+Please do not expect to be able to install NVivo on laptops during the session as this can be very time consuming.

 Course dates and times: